coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_kinesis_data_streams.md

 - **Parallel Processing**: The **Parallelization Factor** in Lambda allows multiple concurrent processes per shard, enhancing throughput for high-volume applications.
 - **Event Source Mapping**: Lambda can be configured to trigger automatically when new records arrive in the Kinesis Data Stream using an event source mapping.
 - **Dead-Letter Queue (DLQ)**: Configuring a DLQ in Lambda helps manage unprocessed events by storing them for later review, providing a failsafe for error handling in data processing.

+These components and strategies allow consumers to retrieve and process data from Kinesis Data Streams efficiently, enabling applications to handle high-throughput and distributed workloads effectively.